 Because of the complexity of the Draft ICANN Bylaws and the limited time that was available to the CCWG-Accountability to review the most recent draft prior to publication for comment, the CCWG-Accountability elected to use the ICANN public consultation to perform a more complete analysis the Draft ICANN Bylaws dated 20 April 2016 that were posted for public comment (“Draft Bylaws”).

 These comments are not offered as criticism of the outstanding work performed by the legal drafting team in producing these Draft Bylaws.
-The CCWG tasked the two law firms that have advised the CCWG when it prepared the CCWG Proposal to be part of the legal drafting team.
+The CCWG tasked the two law firms that have advised the CCWG when it prepared the CCWG-Accountability Supplemental Final Proposal

+on Work Stream 1 Recommendations (“CCWG Proposal”) to be part of the legal drafting team.
 The drafting exercise was a collaborative effort between the law firms and ICANN’s legal department.
-We commend the lawyers involved for the collegial manner in which this exceptionally complex task was undertaken, and for the work product, which with the few exceptions noted here embodies the spirit of the CCWG-Accountability recommendations.
+We commend the lawyers involved for the collegial manner in which this exceptionally complex task was undertaken, and for the work product, which with the few exceptions noted here embodies the spirit of the CCWG Proposal.

 Given the necessary complexity of the Draft Bylaws and the short timeframes we are working under, the CCWG-Accountability participants were unable to conduct a thorough review prior to publication for public consultation.
 To remedy this situation, the CCWG-Accountability has held a series of meetings since the publication of the Draft Bylaws for public consultation to identify any remaining issues its participants, as a group, had with the Draft Bylaws.